 - Macro- and stereo-imaging

-- 3D stereo and digital microscopy
+- 3D stereo, digital and phase-contrast microscopy

 - Basic epifluorescence microscopy

-- Microscopy using illuminated DIC and high sensitivity, in focus epifluorescence
+- DIC and high-sensitivity epifluorescence

 - Confocal microscopy